kevindelord/swift-style-guide/README.markdown

 It keeps the code more understandable and prevent easy mistakes.

 They should be used when comparing values, ternary operators, if else, while, ?? (swift), where (swift) and returning more than one single value.

+The main point is to really structure the comparison and the returned/used values; make a very clear code for the next developer.

 Here is a small example in Swift showing all cases:

 **Preferred:**